coolbeevip/gitlab-bot/README.md

 **`BOT_GITLAB_MERGE_REQUEST_ISSUE_REQUIRED`**

 Merge requests can only be merged if the source branch is associated with an existing issue.
-The default value is set to false.
+By default, this requirement is disabled.